Quezal17/StackOverflow_Analyzer/Kafka/README.md

 To create a Source Kafka Connector two classes are needed:
 - One that extends **SourceConnector**, responsible of configuring and creating the SourceTask(s);
-- One that extends **SourceTask**, responsible of getting the effective work done and writing the data into the Kafka topic named _stackoverflow_.
+- One that extends **SourceTask**, responsible of getting the effective work done and writing the data into the Kafka topic.

 ```java
 public class StackoflwSourceConnector extends SourceConnector{